RadekVoltr/RP2040PioServos/README.md

 <br>

+## Instalation

+Download or checkout library into folder inside of your Arduino Library folder.
+Works only for RP2040, tested with Arduino Pico framework and Raspberry Pico board.

 ## Principles

 Library utilizes PIO, SMs and DMA transfers for driving up to 8 servos per each SM.
 Code using similar approach as old FM RC transmitters/receivers and so servo PWMs follows.